atmaivancevic/AlphaGenome-TE-benchmark/README.md

     └── generate_supp_tables/           # supp table builder scripts
 ```

-Large external data (ENCODE peaks/bigWigs, the Schloissnig BCFs, RNA-seq matrices) can be downloaded via the commands in each section above.
+Large external data (ENCODE peaks/bigWigs, the Schloissnig BCFs, RNA-seq matrices) can be downloaded via the commands in each section below.
 Run all scripts from the repository root.

 ## Programs used and dependencies